 The Hall is available for hire and is a fantastic place to hold a wide range of activities including meetings, regular clubs/activities, private parties, wedding receptions and other gatherings.

 The Hall is hired out at £10 per hour, or £100 for a full day.
 This includes full use of the kitchen and free Wifi.
 (Please note that, from 1 January 2023, one-off Hall hiring will be charged at £12.50 for an hour, with a full day being £125.
 This is still fantastic value for money.
 It includes all kitchen equipment, plenty of tables and chairs - and we might even string up the twinkly lights if you ask nicely!)
 We have a florist in the village happy to consult on florals if you need them.

-We are happy to hire out our furniture and equipment (tables, chairs, our fantastic gazebos, cutlery and soft play equipment).
+We are also happy to hire out our furniture and equipment (tables, chairs, our fantastic gazebos, cutlery and soft play equipment) for use elsewhere.
 Hire will be agreed at the discretion of the committee and in exchange for a decent donation.